ydydsnyd/mono/packages/replicache/doc/docs/strategies/reset.md

 }
 ```

+3. Verify the requesting client group owns the requested client.
-4. Read all rows from the database that should be in the client view.
+1. Read all rows from the database that should be in the client view.
 1. Read all `ReplicacheClient` records for the requested client group.
 1. Create a `PullResponse` with:
    1. `cookie` set to the server's current timestamp as an integer.